openhab/openhab-docs/introduction.md

 Home automation is fascinating and requires a considerable investment of your time.
 Here are some key considerations especially for new users.
 To be successful, you will need to:

-* Start slowly and one step at a time
+* Start slowly and proceed one step at a time
 * Be prepared to learn
 * Remain flexible in how you want to achieve your goal
 * Celebrate all the small successes